Choosing Between Custom & Stock Displays

 Pre-Assembled + Full Kitted

-Finally, this is an option we have a lot of experience with.
+Ultimately, this is an option with which we have extensive experience.
 We offer full turnkey operations with a Co-Packing division.
-This allows us to manufacture and assemble displays, pack it with products, seal the displays with a wrap, and then ship them nationwide.
+This allows us to manufacture and assemble displays, pack them with products, seal the displays with a wrap, and then ship them nationwide.

-The economics are very different between these three delivery options.
+The economics differ significantly between these three delivery options.

 7. Display Assembly

-Though it is more expensive to ship retail displays that are pre-assembled, it can also cut costs in other areas and allow you to make more money when there is no assembly needed at retail stores.
+Although it is more expensive to ship pre-assembled retail displays, it can also reduce costs in other areas and allow you to generate more revenue when assembly is not required at retail stores.

-If you choose to ship a retail display KDF then you will need to accomplish two more things.
-First, instructions that are easy to follow will need to be created and sent printed or digitally.
-Second, you will need to create a budget and timeframe to account for the time.
+If you choose to ship a retail display KDF, you will need to complete two additional steps.
+First, instructions that are easy to follow must be created and sent, either in printed or digital form.
+Second, you will need to create a budget and a timeframe to account for the time.

 If a display assembly exceeds 15 to 20 minutes, then you may want to find a different display type.
-The reason is that will be either costing you money, or causing friction with the retailer.
+The reason is that it will either cost you money or cause friction with the retailer.

 The worst thing that can happen is a poorly or damaged display is at retail not attracting customers.